 Veduta of Rome from Hartmann Schedel, Nuremberg Chronicle, Nuremberg 1493 (Photo Wikimedia Commons)

-To what extent art also played a role in this process is a central question of the research project Roma communis patria by considering not only painting, sculpture, and architecture, but also the broader spectrum of artistic production, including prints, objects of daily use, and the vast world of ephemera for religious festivals and processions.
-The objective is to detect the unifying elements of the individual nations and show how these elements – for instance, language, religion, values, and customs – found expression in the visual culture, or, in other words, how a sense of belonging to a specific cultural community could arise through the use of recognizable semantic formulae.
-The study also seeks to verify to what degree art commissioned by foreigners resident in Rome was on the one hand the product of «self» presentation as distinct from the «other», or on the other, of the penetration and cross-fertilization between imported artistic phenomena and local working procedures consolidated over the course of centuries.
+To what extent art also played a role in this process is a central question that the research project is devoted to exploring not only painting, sculpture, and architecture, but also the broader spectrum of artistic production, including prints, objects of daily use, and the vast world of ephemera for religious festivals and processions.
+The objective is to detect the unifying elements of the individual foreign communities and to show how these elements – for instance, language, religion, values, and customs – found expression in the visual culture and how a sense of belonging to a specific cultural group could arise through the use of recognizable semantic formulae.
+The study also seeks to verify to what degree art commissioned by foreigners resident in cities like Rome or Naples was either the product of self’ presentation as an attempt to distinguish this self’ from the other’, or the product of and cross-fertilization between imported artistic phenomena and local working procedures consolidated over the course of centuries.

-The research project Roma communis patria has resulted in a publication series and various essays with contributions from fellows of the Bibliotheca Hertziana as well as affiliated researchers. more
+The research project has resulted in the publication series Roma communis patria and various essays with contributions from fellows of the Bibliotheca Hertziana as well as affiliated researchers. more

 Research Areas